karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 (Understanding `self` in Ruby, specifically what `self` refers to in a given context, is important to mastering the language.)

 The key difference though, between Ruby class methods and Java/C# static methods, is that class methods are defined against a metaclass which is an object.
-In other words, while class methods resemble static methods, they actually share more in common with instance methods (just of a very special instance).
-Keep this key concept in mind while you take another look at our the manual stub we introduced early in this chapter:
+In other words, while class methods resemble static methods, they actually share more in common with instance methods.

-	def password_match_returns(expected)
-		metaclass = class << Encryptor; self; end metaclass.send :define_method, :password_match do
-			return expected
-		end
-	end

 What does all this get us?
 Much of the rigidness you'll bump up against in a static language doesn't exist in dynamic language.
-Sealed classes, non virtual methods and static method, which are mechanisms to stop you from doing something, vanish.
-There are pros and cons of both approaches, but there's no reason not to be familiar with both.
+Sealed classes, non virtual methods and static methods, which are mechanisms to stop you from doing something, vanish.
+There are pros and cons to both approaches, but there's no reason not to be familiar with both.

 I do want to point out that, from a testability perspective, metaprogramming does have significant advantages - the difficulty in testing a static `password_match` method in C# should be proof enough of that.
-DI isn't common in Ruby because it isn't necessary.
-The decoupling you achieve in C# via injecting interfaces and managing dependencies (DI) is replaced by the very nature of the Ruby language.
+We can't simply overwrite the implementation, as we did at the start of this chapter in Ruby, because classes aren't objects.
+DI, or even interfaces, simply aren't necessary in Ruby.
+The decoupling you achieve in C# via injecting interfaces and managing dependencies is replaced by the very nature of the Ruby language.

 ### Events/Callbacks ###
 Another way to reduce coupling is to leverage events and callbacks.
 It's been long understood that events, by their very nature, provide protection against coupling.
 Code which raises an event is saying *I don't care who you are or what you are going to do, but it's time to do it.* There could be 0 listeners, or a hundred, they could do all sorts of unrelated things, but none of that matters to the calling code.
 The code ends up easy to test because, from the caller's point of view, you just need to verify that the event is raised and from the callee's point of view that they register for the event.

 The reason we don't use events everywhere is because they just don't lend themselves to the linear flow we use for most code.
 However, over the last couple years, this has started to change.
 Why?
 The resurgence of JavaScript.
-We now have more code written in JavaScript than ever before, more developers are letting go of their old (generally negative) perceptions and learning the language anew.
+We now have more code written in JavaScript and more developers are letting go of their old (generally negative) perceptions and learning the language anew.
 JavaScript is no longer a place where we can rely on hacks and hope it all keeps working.
 There's been a shift towards quality and maintainable JavaScript.
 That means we need to start worrying about coupling, cohesion and testability.
 When it comes to that, events are to JavaScript what DI is to Java/C# or metaprogramming is to Ruby.

 Let's say you're a [jQuery](http://www.jquery.com/) master (if you aren't, you can jump to Appendix A then B to start that journey whenever you want) and have built a series of generic plugins.
 These are things that we plan on reusing throughout our site.
 A lot of these plugins will need to interact with each other.
 For example, one of the plugins turns a simple list of rows into a pageable and sortable grid, and another allows a form to be submitted via ajax.
 Of course, when the user submits a new record, via the ajax form, the fancy grid needs to be updated.
 First, lets look at the basic setup: